-Chesham Folk Club traces its roots back to the ‘Trap Door’ club, founded in Chesham over 50 years ago, through a number of venues, notably the Tudor Rooms at the Crown in Amersham (when we became known as Tudor Folk Club).
-Finally in 1989 we moved to the White Hill Centre, Chesham, where we meet every Monday evening.
+The Club traces its roots back to the ‘Trap Door’ club, founded in Chesham at the time of the ‘1960’s Folk Revival’.
+First as The Trap Door Club then through a number of venues, notably the Tudor Rooms at the Crown in Amersham (when we became known as Tudor Folk Club).
+Finally in 1989 we moved to the White Hill Centre, where we meet every Monday evening.

-There is free parking on site but if this is full there are a number of public car parks close by.
+There is free parking on site but if this is full there are public car parks close by.
 Please note the Waitrose car parks are privately administered, close one hour after store closure, and are subject to hefty fines for late night call-out.
-Please observe the parking notices in the local car parks.

 Over the last 50 years guests have ranged from Paul Simon (in 1964), with many well-known artists such as Martin Simpson, Kate Rusby, Fairport Acoustic, and the last ever performance of Lindisfarne.

 The club refuses to be pigeonholed.
 Our guests, cover all aspects of folk music, come from all over the globe; be they young or old, traditional or contemporary, song based or instrumental, famous or just beginning, the key criteria is quality.